Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 # add missing lines eg. .idea or .vscode
 ```

-This will automagically create a backbone of your first Rails web application.
+This will auto-magically create a backbone of your first Rails web application.
-You will also see that it created a Gemfile and run bundler to install a few
+You will also see that it created a *Gemfile* and run bundler to install a few
 gems you might need at the start.
 We will take a more detailed look at how our
 project is organized later but first let's see how our website looks!